adjust/adobe_air_sdk/README.md

 Adjust.addSessionCallbackParameter("foo", "bar");
 ```

 The session callback parameters will be merged with the callback parameters added to an event.
-The callback parameters added to an event have precedence over the session callback parameters.
+The callback parameters added to an event take precedence over the session callback parameters.
 Meaning that, when adding a callback parameter to an event with the same key to one added from the session, the value that prevails is the callback parameter added to the event.

-It's possible to remove a specific session callback parameter by passing the desiring key to the method `removeSessionCallbackParameter` of the `Adjust` instance.
+It's possible to remove a specific session callback parameter by passing the desired key to the method `removeSessionCallbackParameter` of the `Adjust` instance.

 ```actionscript
 Adjust.removeSessionCallbackParameter("foo");